ethical, legal and sustainable trade in wild plants

 medicinal and aromatic plant species are estimated to be used globally, many of which harvested from the wild

-moving wild plant supply chains towards full sustainability could transform the lives of millions working within some of the most impoverished global communitiesAnastasiya Timoshyna, Programme Leader - Medicinal and Aromatic Plants
+moving wild plant supply chains towards full sustainability could transform the lives of millions working within some of the most impoverished global communitiesAnastasiya Timoshyna, Director of Strategy, Programme, and Impact

 of medicinal and aromatic plant species in trade are wild collected